cmosher01/Gedcom-To-Xml/README.md

 ```

----

-Assumes UTF-8 input GEDCOM files.
-Any non-UTF-8 GEDCOM files must be converted to UTF-8 first.
-[Gedcom-Lib](https://github.com/cmosher01/Gedcom-Lib) may be of help in this regard.

----
 ## Implementation
 Gedcom-To-Xml is implemented as a pipeline that converts the GEDCOM file using
 a series of XSL transformations.
 Each step transforms one aspect of the GEDCOM
 data and verifies the output against an XML schema.

 ## Development
 Build using JDK 11 or greater.
 Depends on Xerces and Saxon-HE (latest versions).